Heirloom-Inheritance-Protocol/ramen-protocol/README.md

 ## Problem / Motivation

-Currently, those who want to pass down their knowledge or skills have no choice but to share secret information directly — either orally or on paper.
+Currently, those who want to pass down their secret knowledge or skills have no choice but to share secret information directly — either orally or on paper.
-There is no verifiable way to record _who passed it to whom_, which makes extinction of such knowledge a real risk.
+There is no verifiable way to record _who passed it to whom_, which makes extinction of such valuable knowledge a real risk.

 Traditional craftsmanship is disappearing globally not only because knowledge is lost, but because the act of transmission is invisible to institutions and future generations.
 Anchoring these successions on-chain — with auditable records and public funding mechanisms — makes cultural inheritance _visible_ and _preservable_.